SynixeContractors/Documents/starting/first-mission.md

 This button is used to show you your current cash balance.
 You start with 3500 and will earn more for successfully completing operations.
 As you go through and select gear, you'll notice the balance changes to not gray and now shows 0/3500.
 This is representative of the amount of money you are going to spend to buy gear.

-You'll also notice a list labeled Missing Required Gear on the top right, this list contains every item a contractor is required to carry with him during operations and must always be blank when exiting the shop.
+You'll also notice a list labeled Missing Required Gear on the top right, this list contains every item a contractor is required to carry with them during operations and must always be blank when exiting the shop.

 ![Arsenal2](images/ars2.jpg)